johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## Grouping the Wells by DSU:
 To apply an aggregation function to wells in a DSU they all need to have some sort of flag to denote which DSU they belong to.
 This is a project of its own in terms of complexity and length, I will only cover the workflow at a high level here.
 In short, we want to give a unique name to all wells that share the same township, range, and two section numbers.
+The source code for completing this task can be found [here](broken), this is the logic behind the program.
 - For each well we have a surface hole and bottom hole latitude and longitude (shown in yellow)
 - The `utm` package in Python can be used to convert lat/long into xy coordinates (meters)
 - For each well two new XYs are calculated for distances that are 25% and 75% of the distance between our two points (yielding point in each section, shown in green)